walker777007/Do-the-Market-move-with-Trump-s-Tweets-/README.md

 \
 **VIX**, represents investor "fear".
 To quote Wikipedia, it "represents the expected range of movement in the S&P 500 index over the next month...
 For example, if the VIX is 15, this represents an expected annualized change, with a 68% probability, of less than 15% up or down."
 \
 **Soybean Futures**, represents the price of 5,000 bushels of soybeans.
-The reason I chose this index, was due to the fact that China is a major importer of US soybeans, so it has been affected by the trade war a great deal.
+The reason I chose this index, was due to the fact that China is a major importer of US soybeans, so it has been greatly affected by the trade war.

 ## Data exploration